ayotadev/AstraAI/README.md

-Made with 💜 by Pedro Galembeck.
+Made with 💜 by Ayota.